 Cultivate to see humor in every situation rather than losing your nerves

 The huge cultural difference will generate a lot of situations to make you annoyed or angered.
 But, if you really take things easy and cultivate a humorous outlook, things will become much easier to handle.
 Also, keep in mind that most of the people are trying their best to help and please you.
 So have some compassion and patience and take things in your own stride.

 The art of money handling in India is important and you need to be careful while carrying money in public places.
 However, one must carry a sufficient amount of cash in India to pay for little things.
 Buying groceries, bus tickets, taxi/auto fares and spending on other sundry expenses will be easy if you carry some cash.
 As a foreign traveler, check out the points concerning money handling, you must keep in mind before traveling to India.

-Although big cities like Mumbai and Delhi have a lot of options for cashless transactions, especially in the supermarket.
-Still the country relies mostly on cash transactions especially in smaller cities.
-Thus, you will have to carry cash for most of the dealings and purchases.
+Still, as you travel deep and remote, the country still relies mostly on cash transactions.
 Break down larger bills into smaller ones and carry coins for ease.
 Keep your money properly guarded and segregate the amount to be concealed under your clothing, pouches or passports etc.

 Pay Pal and Western Union have a lot of branches in India.
 You can safely and conveniently receive money from your home country.
 Moreover, you can use any of the service you want or the one which seems more reliable to you.

 Effectively guard your money and valuables